bhtinch/PDGAapi/README.md

 # PDGAapi
-App that searches the Professional Disc Golf Associated API
+App that searches the Professional Disc Golf Association API